leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/multiframe.rst

 **********

 Multiframe allows you to edit, sculpt, or weight painting on several frames at the same time.
-Extremely useful to avoid making a repetitive task one frame at a time when animating.
+Extremely useful to avoid repeating a task one frame at a time when animating.

 .. figure:: /images/grease-pencil_multiframe_panel.png